ponmar/filedb2/README.md

 ### About

 The main application is a C# [Avalonia UI](https://avaloniaui.net/) desktop application.
 Accessing the internal database and files are done via the FileDBInterface project.
 Dapper is used for all database access.

-The app is based on .NET MAUI.
-It has been tested on Android and Windows.

 ### Building from Source